 Please note that the endorser cannot also be a referee.

-The 2020 Awards submission of applications will be open until 29 August 2019.
+The 2020 Awards submission of applications has been extended until 5 September 2019.

 The competition will be judged by a distinguished panel of international scientists, including members of TWAS, OWSD and ICTP, and chaired by OWSD.